How do biosignatures degrade in the Solar System?

-My principal project focuses on biosignature preservation on Mars under intense cosmic radiation, using a wide range of analyses and instruments (e.g. GC-MS, GC-FID, EA-IRMS, XRD, Raman).
+My principal project focuses on biosignature preservation on Mars under intense cosmic radiation, using a wide range of analyses and instruments (e.g. GC-MS, GC-FID, EA-IRMS, XRD, Raman) (see publications).

 Mars used to be habitable, and we are looking for traces of ancient life with several rover missions (Curiosity, Perseverance, Rosalin Franklin).
 However, when Mars lost its protective magnetic field and atmosphere around 4 billion years ago, it became exposed to heavy radiation potentially affecting biosignatures preservation.

-Working with organic rich natural samples, I am investigating (1) the transformation of biosignatures by cosmic rays (see publications), (2) the mineralogies that seem to be preferential for preservation, and (3) the impact of hydration of the sample on biosignatures preservation.
+Working with natural samples, I am investigating (1) the transformation of biosignatures by cosmic rays, (2) the mineralogies that seem to be preferential for preservation, and (3) the impact of salts on biosignatures preservation under radiation.

 With Dr. Alexander Pavlov’s team, at NASA Goddard Space Flight Center, MD, I am working on irradiation experiments of amino acids standards (see publications).